 In October a White-crowned Wheatear Oenanthe leucopyga was found at Oegstgeest ZH.
 It could be the first record for the Netherlands, but the condition of its feet and plumage generated heated debates about its origin.

 Other good birds were a Steppe Grey Shrike Lanius lahtora pallidirostris at Den Helder, a Daurian Shrike Lanius isabellinus at Egmond aan Zee and Western Subalpine Warbler Sylvia inornata, two Isabelline Wheatears Oenanthe isabellinus and a Spanish Sparrow Passer hispaniolensis at the Maasvlakte ZH.
-The most intriguing sighting in that period however was the almost certain Stejnegeri's Stonechat Saxicola stejnegeri in the Lauwersmeer on 28th October.
-Sadly, the bird stayed there for only one day and no DNA-samples could be taken.

 In November at least three Pallids Swifts Apus pallidus were seen, a Lesser Scaup Aythia affinis at Flevoland, a Turkestan Shrike Lanius phoenicuroides at Castricum and a nice male Pied Wheatear Oenanthe pleschanka at Zoeterwoude ZH.